cadolphs/google_photo_emailer/README.md

 First, let's move all that log-in token stuff into its own module and worry about refactoring later. :)

+Next, it would be nice to use that whole refresh-token stuff so I don't have to constantly get a new access token.
+Then I could even use that client for certain narrow infrastructure tests!

 ## 2023-01-17
 Great success.
 Figured out how to take the token and use it to build a proper request against the endpoint _and_ how to parse that stuff into a struct.
 The current version, when run, prints a list